In this post, I’m going to share with you the Ultimate Guide to Teething!

 They will not miss what they have never had and sugar is highly addictive!

-Normally, you would not need to consult a doctor over teething but if your little one has any of the following symptoms while teething then you should get them checked out to rule out any other underlying condition.
+Normally, you would not need to consult a doctor over an emerging tooth but if your little one has any of the following symptoms while teething then you should get them checked out to rule out any other underlying condition:

 - Is VERY sleepy